ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/_includes/example-cpp.md

 # App in C++

-This page contains a detailed description of the code of a [test app](https://github.com/ydb-platform/ydb/tree/main/ydb/public/sdk/cpp/examples/basic_example) that is available as part of the {{ ydb-short-name }} [C++ SDK](https://github.com/ydb-platform/ydb/tree/main/ydb/public/sdk/cpp).
+This page contains a detailed description of the code of a [test app](https://github.com/ydb-platform/ydb/tree/main/ydb/public/sdk/cpp/examples/basic_example) that is available as part of the {{ ydb-short-name }} [C++SDK](https://github.com/ydb-platform/ydb/tree/main/ydb/public/sdk/cpp).

 {% include [init.md](steps/01_init.md) %}